Green Thumb Revival may earn a commission for purchases made after clicking links on this page. Learn More.

 Fall garlic planting is traditional and what most gardeners recommend.
 By planting in the fall it gives the garlic roots a chance to start developing over the fall and the winter.

-By early spring they will already have good roots established and will be able to support rapid new growth.
+By early spring they will already have good roots established and will be able to support rapid new growth the following summer.
 This is essential for forming large bulbs.

 In northern climates, you can plant garlic six to eight weeks before the first expected frost date.